ChildsplayOSU/bogl/README.md

 ## Using it Now

-If you are have access to OSU's network or VPN, you can check out Spiel Lang for yourself [here](access.engr.orst.edu:5168/).
+If you are have access to OSU's network or VPN, [you can check out Spiel Lang for yourself here](access.engr.orst.edu:5168/).
 Just make sure you have your VPN connected first.
+We are currently working on making a version available on a small AWS box, that will be added soon.

 ## About